 Adding mulch will help keep the soil cool, which will protect the roots from drying out.
 Do not place mulch where it will touch the trunk.
 Fertilizer is only needed if the tree shows signs of distress.
 Water deeply for 2 to 3 hours once a week to keep the soil around the tree moist.

-Do not prune the river birch between May 1st and August 1st, as this is the time period when the bronze birch borers are out in full force.
-Leave at least 75% of the tree intact with pruning at any other times.
+Do not prune the river birch between May 1 and August 1, as this is the time period when the bronze birch borers are out in full force.
+Leave at least 75 percent of the tree intact with pruning at any other times.

 As with most birches, the river birch may fall prey to the birch leafminer (Fenusa pusilla).
 This tree is more resistant to the bronze birch borer (Agrilus anxius) than other birch species.
 Birch dieback, anthracnose leaf blight (Gloeosporium betularum) and Christmas mistletoe (Phoradendron serotinum) can also be a problem.